 This guitar belongs to Alvarez’s artist series, and comes with a focus on comfortable playing with a nice tone at a low price.
 This instrument is a great choice for beginners and students that want to maximize their dollars.

-The Alvarez Artist 30CE Folk acoustic guitar features a slim tapered OM-style body, as well as a solid top built from Sitka spruce.
+The Alvarez Artist 30CE Folk acoustic guitar features a slim, tapered OM-style body, as well as a solid top built from Sitka spruce.
 This guitar was designed with a sapele back and sides to complement its top.

 We strummed a few chords and got a warmth and sustain that seemed to belong to a pricier guitar.
 However, the Alvarez Artist 30CE Folk is truly affordable and will be a great choice for students and singer/songwriters.

-The Artist 30CE was also comfortable to play with with a nut width of 1.75″, and we liked the feel of its hardwood mahogany neck along the 21 frets and a Techwood fretboard.
+The Artist 30CE was also comfortable to play with a nut width of 1.75″, and we liked the feel of its hardwood mahogany neck along the 21 frets and Techwood fretboard.
 This neck comes with a hybrid soft “V” to “C” shape that remained comfortable as we went up on the higher frets.

 Other features that also suggest a pricier guitar include chrome Alvarez tuning machines, a bone nut and saddle, spruce bracing, and built-in Alvarez SYS250 electronics.

-We also liked the fact that this preamp system comes with a volume knob, a presence slider, and a 3-band EQ for dialing in bass, mids, and treble frequency.
+We also liked that this preamp system comes with a volume knob, a presence slider, and a 3-band EQ for dialing in bass, mids, and treble frequency.
 There is also a built-in tuner that glows in the dark.

 Fantastic quality with added comfort.